-We’ve become so accustomed to checking email (not to mention Facebook, Twitter and other social media) that we respond automatically — conditioned like Pavlov’s dog.
+We’ve become so accustomed to checking email — not to mention Facebook, Twitter and other social media networks — that we respond automatically, conditioned like Pavlov’s dogs.

 What to do?
 The best advice — because most of us can’t afford to disconnect altogether — is to check email less often.
-But that advice is hard for most of us to follow.
-So consider these ideas for taming the deluge of email:
+But that advice is hard for many of us to follow.
+So, consider these ideas for taming the deluge of email:

 2. Install a productivity app

-Newton Mail, Notion, IFTTT (If This, Then That), SaneBox and Streak, are among the apps that allow you to prioritize and filter email, automatically respond and more.
-You can also find a variety of apps in Other InBox.
-But like a human subordinates, these helpers don’t succeed without your plentiful input.
-“You — the user — are in control,” Mark Hurst, a consultant and the author of “Bit Literacy: Productivity in the Age of Information and E-mail Overload,” told The Huffington Post.
+“You — the user — are in control,” Mark Hurst, a consultant and the author of “Bit Literacy: Productivity in the Age of Information and E-mail Overload,” told the Huffington Post.
 “The human is the most important part of the system — not the latest tool, not the latest feature.
 And as long as people abdicate that responsibility [of email management] to the technology, they will remain stressed and overloaded and anxious.”

 3. Respond smart

 First, turn off audio and visual alerts for emails.
 Then set a time of day at which you will respond, said Gail Kinman, professor of occupational health psychology at the University of Bedfordshire, in Luton, England.